“What did he mean when he said he hopes he doesn’t get to Heaven too soon?”

-He stopped and she looked up at him.
-He squeezed her hand.
+He stopped and squeezed her hand.
 “No honey you are something much more special.”

-She smiled back the way she might at her own father and the two ran to the woods.
+She smiled the way she might at her own father and the two ran to the woods.
 She kicked her legs and asked him to stop once more at the small patch of daffodils growing next to the trees.
-He set her down and looked back at the house anxiously.
+He lowered her and spun to make sure no one followed.
 The fire didn’t concern him but Wilcox’s pursuit did.
-He could certainly cause for them trouble if he regained consciousness quickly and Barnaby didn’t think he had it in him to more severely damage the ghost though he did experience satisfaction in hitting the ghost in the face with Doris’ shovel.
+He could certainly cause for them trouble if he regained consciousness quickly and Levi didn’t think he had it in him to more severely damage the ghost though he did experience satisfaction in hitting him in the face with Doris’ shovel.

 “I lost my flowers when I went to sleep.”

-Barnaby patiently stood as she picked four flowers.
-Satisfied with her selection, they ran back into the woods.
+Levi patiently stood as she picked four flowers.
+Satisfied with her selection, they ran into the woods.